-Separately, the Committee was made aware that the Model Act's provision that allows firms to contact a third-party previously designated by the client, such as a trusted contact person, is an effective, yet often underutilized tool in assisting investors who face financial exploitation.66 Although the Model Act provides clear authority and administrative and civil immunity for contacting a previously designated contact person in good faith to report suspected financial exploitation, it does not require registrants to take reasonable steps to obtain a contact person.
-Our discussion revealed that this tool is not always available to firms as clients do not always appoint such a contact person.
+Separately, the Committee was made aware that the Model Act's provision that allows firms to contact a third-party previously designated by the client, such as a trusted contact person, is an effective, yet often underutilized tool in assisting investors who face financial exploitation.67 Although the Model Act provides clear authority and administrative and civil immunity for contacting a previously designated contact person in good faith to report suspected financial exploitation, it does not require registrants to take reasonable steps to obtain a contact person.
+Our discussions revealed that this tool is not always available to firms as clients do not always appoint such a contact person.
 Some firms expressed the desire to contact anyone "reasonably associated" with the account, a broader authority than the Model Act contemplates.
 Some states have enacted laws allowing that broader authority to firms responding to suspected exploitation.
-Regardless, jurisdictions should continue to encourage firms and associated persons to discuss the merit of appointing a contact person their with clients.
-One opportunity to do this is during an examination of a firm.
-Asking licensed individuals during an examination to share how they request a contact person from clients may lead to a dialogue on recommended procedures.
-The Committee's retrospective review found that a conversation with real-life examples of why and how appointing a contact person could be beneficial goes a long way in ensuring the client understands the concept and ultimately agrees to appoint one.67
+Regardless, jurisdictions should continue encouraging firms and associated persons to discuss the merit of appointing a contact person with clients.68 To assist with this effort, NASAA, FINRA, and the SEC's Office of Investor Education and Advocacy ("SEC OIEA") partnered on a campaign that urges investors to provide their financial firms with a trusted contact.
+The campaign features a dedicated webpage, infographic, and short video that explains what a trusted contact person is and provides detail on why it's important that investors provide one to their financial firm.69 experiencing financial exploitation and other harmful acts.
+NASAA previously released a taskforce toolkit intended to assist NASAA members with starting a partnership with other state and provincial agencies dedicated to preventing senior financial exploitation, generating resources, educating the community, and advocating for the needs of older and vulnerable victims.70 This toolkit aims to create a stronger multi-disciplinary approach that we hear is so often lacking.
+Although the toolkit is designed for NASAA jurisdictions, firms and other interested persons may also create or be a part of such a taskforce.
+Additionally, state securities regulators and firms are encouraged to educate themselves on the APS reporting system in their jurisdictions and work cooperatively with APS when cases of financial exploitation arise.
+We believe that knowing your network, firms, state securities regulators, APS, and others who advocate for older adults will be more successful in addressing financial exploitation.